-Carriage of goods by inland waterways is an environmentally friendly mode of transport, which can make a significant contribution to sustainable mobility in Europe.
+Carriage of goods by inland waterways is an climate-friendly and energy efficient mode of transport, which can make a significant contribution to sustainable mobility in Europe.
 The European Commission believes that its great potential must be better used in order to relieve heavy congested transport corridors.

-The NAIADES action programme, launched in 2006, comprises numerous actions and measures to boost transports on inland waterways.
-The programme runs until 2013 and is to be implemented by the European Commission, the Member States and the industry itself.
+The NAIADES action programme comprises numerous actions and measures to boost transports on inland waterways.
+The programme runs until 2020 and is to be implemented by the European Commission, the Member States and the industry itself.

 The European Commission is also promoting inland waterway transport through the Marco Polo programme, the European Union's funding programme for projects which shift freight transport from the road to sea, rail and inland waterways.